No booking fees on the app

 Birmingham to Manchester train travel guide

-Travelling by train from Birmingham to Manchester is efficient and offers a scenic and comfortable experience.
-With frequent departures from Birmingham, you can reach Manchester in just 1h 28m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Birmingham to Manchester is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Birmingham, you can arrive at Manchester in just 1h 28m, making it a quick and convenient option for travelling between these two places.

 Planning and booking